 These past few months we’ve been making a habit of using Saturday as our errands-by-bike day.
 Castle Douglas high street is a 30 mile round-trip from our front door and I’d like to think we’ve got pedalling down and perusing the shops, coming back with panniers brimming with artisan bread and groceries, down to an art.
 (As an aside, you can eat much more of this artisan haul guilt-free if you’ve expended that many calories to pick it up.
-See here for the numbers stack up to neutralise a chippy tea).
 There’s a lot of beauty to be appreciated in taking your time on a well-worn journey, stopping and noticing things that have changed or were not there before.
 One of our routes features a field of emu and we’ve delighted in watching some fledglings grow, both in size and in confidence, while their plumage changes colour from juvenile grey/white to the deep purple/grey of their parents.
 Sometimes we pass through neighbourhoods where acquaintances live and it’s nice to stop when we see them out tending to their front garden, to pass a few minutes catching up with them.
 I’d never do that if I were driving.
 As much as Castle Douglas is revered for the quality and variety of independent businesses that decorate the high street, it’s also flanked by a Tesco superstore at the top end and had I driven into town I think I’d find popping into the bakery, the greengrocer, the wholefoods store, the chocolatier and the deli separately less appealing.
 But what a joy it was to be on the high street today, pedalling from store to store, and seeing it finally bustling again after months of closed stores and empty cafes and service only delivered via pre-order or a hatch in the wall.

 It takes much longer to cycle everywhere for errands than to use the car, and many may not have the luxury of the time we’ve had at the weekends.
 But if lockdown has taught us anything, it’s that the fast pace of life we’d become accustomed to, the next-day delivery consumer culture that’s choking our planet, has been no good for our mental health.
 Perhaps we should think about redesigning our lives as we emerge from Covid to allow more time to slow down where we can.